Food industry and supercritical CO2 extraction

 Removal of harmful substances

 Some health-friendly or harmful substances such as polycyclic aromatic hydrocarbons, polychlorinated biphenyls, veterinary drugs, etc., which are present in foods, can also be extracted by supercritical fluid extraction techniques.

-There may also be several toxins in the food such as mycotoxins, algal toxins or phytotoxins.
-In many cases, these toxins are mostly highly polar compounds, and Acorus calamus and Podophyllum hexandrum rizhomes have found that compared to tradition.
+There may also be several toxins in the food such as mycotoxins, algal toxins, or phytotoxins.
+In many cases, these toxins are mostly highly polar compounds, and Acorus calamus and Podophyllum hexandrum rizhomes have been found that compared to tradition.
 The Soxhlet extraction method makes it easier to successfully remove the isolated toxin using supercritical fluid extraction technology.

 Some substances in some foods are non-toxic but reduce the overall quality of the food.
 For example, in the presence of free fatty acids in olive oil, soybean oil, grapefruit oil, etc., the extract can be deacidified by countercurrent supercritical fluid extraction.

 Compared with the traditional chemical extraction process, this CO2 extraction process has a great advantage in that the content of deacidified oil, a free fatty acid in the raffinate, and the content of volatile compounds in the separator can be obtained.
 There are also some volatile compounds extracted from inactive dry yeast.
 A similar method is also used for the separation of essential oils, the recovery of essential oils, the extraction of natural vitamin E from wheat germs in agricultural by-products, and the extraction of polyglycerols from shark liver oil.